decentralized-identity/trust-establishment/spec/v1/spec.md

 #### Formation 5: Set Oriented

-This document specifies neither _entity_ nor _topic_ at the document level, and lists base model structures inside _entity_.
+This document specifies neither _entity_ nor _topic_ at the document level, and lists all entries in a flat structure.
+Each entry in the `set` lists properties for one pair of `topic` and `entity`.

 - `set` – The object ****MUST**** contain a `set` property which is a JSON map and ****MUST**** be composed as a _JSON array_ as follows: